garganurag893/Next.js_GraphQL_Express_Apollo_Boilerplate/README.md

 Next.js extends React to provide a powerful method for loading a page's initial data, no matter where it is coming from.
 With a single place to prepopulate page context, server-side rendering with Next.js seamlessly integrates with any existing data-fetching strategy.

+### React

+React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

 ### React Apollo

 React Apollo allows you to fetch data from your GraphQL server and use it in building complex and reactive UIs using the React framework.
 React Apollo may be used in any context that React may be used.
 In the browser, in React Native, or in Node.js when you want to do server-side rendering.